hammlab/k-beam-minimax/readme.md

 #### 3. [test_minimax_da_mnistm.py](test_minimax_da_mnistm.py)

 This script shows the use of the k-beam minimax on the unsupervised domain adaption problem with MNIST-M data using Tensorflow.
-By running the script, you will see the in-domain and cross-domain test error during the training period.
+By running the script, you will see the in-domain and cross-domain test errors during the training period.

 ```
 K=2, J=1